pnordahl/monorail/README.md

 ## Analyzing changes

 `monorail` will detect changes since the last checkpoint; see: [Checkpointing](##Checkpointing).
-For `git`, this means uncommitted, committed, and pushed files since the last annotated tag created by `monorail checkpoint`.
+For `git`, this means uncommitted, committed, and pushed files since the last annotated tag created by `monorail checkpoint create`.

 ### Analyze showing no affected targets